Web3-Pi/web3-reverse-proxy-docs/docs/configuration.md

 ETH_ENDPOINTS='[{"name": "rpi5", "url": "http://192.168.1.90:8545/"}, {"name": "rpi4", "url": "http://192.168.1.224:8545/"} ]' web3pi-proxy
 ```

-Note that the value of `ETH_ENDPOINTS` is a valid json.
+**Note that the value of `ETH_ENDPOINTS` must be a valid json**.
+In case of startup errors double check this configuration.
 Names of endpoints are arbitrary.
 Endpoints are to be any valid Ethereum RPC services, not necessary Web3-Pi installation.

 ## Ports and Addresses